 The Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.) provides for the Federal Government's collection, use, and dissemination of information.
 The goals of the Paperwork Reduction Act include minimizing paperwork and reporting burdens and ensuring the maximum possible utility from the information that is collected under 5 CFR part 1320.
-The Paperwork Reduction Act requires Federal agencies to obtain approval from the Office of Management and Budget (OMB) before requesting or requiring "a collection of information" from the public.
+The Paperwork Reduction Act requires Federal agencies to obtain approval from OMB before requesting or requiring "a collection of information" from the public.